Supporting GP practices across Lancashire and South Cumbria to work remotely in response to coronavirus (COVID-19)

 Lancashire and South Cumbria Integrated Care System (ICS) is currently facilitating increased video consultations to support local GPs to carry out remote appointments with patients.

-Online and video consultations between patients and clinicians should be used as an alternative to face-to-face appointments during times of social distancing, unless a face-to-face appointment is absolutely necessary as determined by the online triage process.
+Online and video consultations between patients and clinicians should be used, unless a face-to-face appointment is absolutely necessary as determined by the online triage process.